pyscript/pyscript/docs/tutorials/py-config-interpreter.md

 </html>
 ```

-## Confirming the runtime version
+## Confirming the interpreter version

-To confirm that the runtime is set correctly, you can open the DevTools and check the version from the console.
+To confirm that the interpreter is set correctly, you can open the DevTools and check the version from the console.
 But for the sake of this tutorial, let's create a `py-script` tag and print pyodide's version.

 ```html
 <!DOCTYPE html>